elliot-100/britishcycling-clubs/README.md

 You'll need to copy `config_dist.ini`, rename to `config.ini` and populate it with club ID and (optionally) credentials.

-`example_public__member_count.py` loads club ID from `config.ini`.
-It then retrieves and prints the total member count from the club's public profile page.

 `example_public_club_info.py` loads club ID from `config.ini`.
 It then retrieves and prints the club name and total member count from the club's public profile page.

 `example_private_member_counts.py` loads  club ID and credentials from `config.ini`.
 It then retrieves and prints the number of active, expired and new/pending club member counts from the club's Club Manager pages.
 This takes about 10s.